OuhscBbmc/REDCapR/README.md

 [REDCapR](https://github.com/OuhscBbmc/REDCapR)
 =======
-We’ve been using R with [REDCap](https://projectredcap.org/)’s API since the Fall 2012 and have developed some functions that we're assembling in an R package: [`REDCapR`](https://github.com/OuhscBbmc/REDCapR).
+We’ve been using R with [REDCap](https://projectredcap.org/)’s API since 2012 and have developed some functions that we're assembling in an R package: [`REDCapR`](https://github.com/OuhscBbmc/REDCapR).
 The release version and documentation is on [CRAN](https://cran.r-project.org/package=REDCapR), while the development site for collaboration is on [GitHub](https://github.com/OuhscBbmc/REDCapR).

-It was taking 50+ lines of code to contact REDCap and robustly transform the returned CSV into an R `data.frame`; it took twice that much to implement batching.
+It was taking 50+ lines of code to contact REDCap and robustly transform the returned [csv](https://en.wikipedia.org/wiki/Comma-separated_values) into an R `data.frame`; it took twice that much to implement batching.
 All this can be done in one line of R code with the package's [`redcap_read()`](https://www.rdocumentation.org/packages/REDCapR/topics/redcap_read) function:
 ```r
 ds <- redcap_read(redcap_uri=uri, token=token)$data
 ```

 The [`redcap_read()`](https://www.rdocumentation.org/packages/REDCapR/topics/redcap_read) function also accepts values for subsetting/filtering the records and fields.
-The [development version's documentation](https://github.com/OuhscBbmc/REDCapR/blob/master/documentation-peek.pdf) can be found in the [GitHub repository](https://github.com/OuhscBbmc/REDCapR).
-A [vignette](https://cdn.rawgit.com/OuhscBbmc/REDCapR/master/inst/doc/BasicREDCapROperations.html) has also been started.
+The development version's [documentation](https://github.com/OuhscBbmc/REDCapR/blob/master/documentation-peek.pdf) and [vignette](https://cdn.rawgit.com/OuhscBbmc/REDCapR/master/inst/doc/BasicREDCapROperations.html) can be found in the [GitHub repository](https://github.com/OuhscBbmc/REDCapR).
 Here's are two examples; the first selects only a portion of the rows, while the second selects only a portion of the columns.
 ```r
 #Return only records with IDs of 1 and 4
 desired_records <- c(1, 4)